AGamingS21/dotfiles/README.md

     - Better theme
         - ~~oh my posh~~
     - lsd config

+- firewall:
+    - ufw

 - Git:
     - ~~Only track checked in files instead of git ignore?~~
     - ~~Is it possible to only show checked in files in vscode?~~

+- docs:
+    - improve documentation
+    - how to add a new file to the repo?
+    - how to manage vscode?
+    - how to add new oh-my-posh themes
+    - etc.

+# Next Steps:
+- Make sure I back up everything needed onto network drive that is needed
+- prepare usb media
+- install

 ## Roadmap
 - brave-browser